 Example 2: The patient received 20 minutes of 97530 therapeutic activity.
 10 minutes were provided by the OT and 10 minutes were provided by the OTA.

 In this scenario, there is not sufficient treatment time to meet the de minimis standard for 2 units of therapy.
 Since the OT and OTA provided the same amount of treatment time, then one unit furnished by the OT would break the tie and billed without the CO modifier since the OT provided the service independent of the OTA.

-- In this scenairo the OTA modifier is NOT applied to either code because the OT met the de minimis standard for the 8 minute rule for the second code.
+- In this scenario, the OTA modifier is NOT applied to either code because the OT met the de minimis standard for the 8-minute rule for the second code.

-- Another way to think about it is that the OT provided at least 23 mintues of therapy so the OT met the criteria to bill 2 units per the 8-minute rule without the minutes provided by the OTA.
-So, in this case, the minutes provided by the OTA, essentially aren’t counted.
+- Another way to think about it is that the OT provided at least 23 minutes of therapy, so the OT met the criteria to bill 2 units per the 8-minute rule without the minutes provided by the OTA.
+So, in this case, the minutes provided by the OTA are essentially not counted.

 When determining the final 15-minute unit of a multiple unit billing scenario, the PT/OT meets the Medicare billing requirements for the 15-minute timed service without the minutes furnished by the PTA/OTA by providing more than the 15-minute midpoint (that is, 8 minutes or more, which is also known as the “8-minute rule”).
 In these cases, that final unit is billed without the CQ/CO modifier; and any minutes that the PTA/OTA furnishes in these cases would not matter for billing Medicare.CMS Billing Examples

 A scenario where the de minimis standard does not apply

 CMS also identified this scenario where the de minimis standard does not apply for using the OTA/PTA Modifier.